ahmadabusaiid/zen-bdma/BDM/README.md

             - weatherapi.py

 3. **Run the pipeline:**
-    a.
-Clone the project to your desired directory
+    1. Clone the project to your desired directory
-    b.
-Run main.py
+    2. Run main.py